 In the present, companies strive to enhance convenience and comfort.
 Hearing aids vary, depending upon the severity of hearing loss.
 Different lifestyle needs are also highly considered in the manufacturing process of hearing aids.
 The range of variability includes wireless connectivity, directional microphones, rechargeability, and speech clarity--just to name a few changes.

 Improvements to hearing clarity have been achieved by subduing background noise, echoing, and wind interference.
 Furthermore, connectivity to smartphone apps and the creation of wearable accessories have made hearing aids even better and more enjoyable.
 So, we have come a long, long way in the improvement process, and it is only more exciting to see where we will go in the future.
-To learn more about hearing aid innovations, please contact your hearing aid instrument specialist at Pure Sound Hearing Aids.
+To learn more about hearing aid innovations, please contact one of our hearing aid instrument specialists at Pure Sound Hearing.